Richard Newland (cricketer): 1746–1747

 Match reports in 1746 are all extremely brief and Newland is mentioned only once, when he took part in a three-a-side match at the Artillery Ground on 6 August.
 This report says Colchin, John Bryant and Joe Harris "challenged any three in England".
 Stephen Dingate, Romney and Newland were chosen to meet them but it does not say who the selectors were and the fact that Dingate's name appears first would indicate that he, and not Newland, was chosen as the team captain.
 As had been stated on other occasions, "the six players were esteemed the best in England".
 The report concludes by saying that "hundreds of pounds were lost and won over the game" but it does not give the result of the match.

 By 1747, single wicket had superseded the eleven-a-side version as the most popular form of cricket.
 Richmond orchestrated the fervour and his Slindon five-a-side and three-a-side teams were a regular feature of the "great matches" at the Artillery Ground.
 However, Newland did not always captain his team in 1747.
-There was a three-a-side match on 6 September in which he was again opposed by his rival Colchin, but the captaincy of his side had again been given to Dingate, who was a regular fixture in Richmond's teams at this time.
+There was a three-a-side match on 6 September in which he was again opposed by his rival Colchin, but the captaincy of his team had again been given to Dingate, who was a regular fixture in Richmond's teams at this time.
 Newland had played for England against Kent in two eleven-a-side matches at the Artillery Ground on 31 August and at Bromley Common on 2 September.

 Earlier, on 9 July 1747, Newland seemed to be reconciled with Colchin because, for the first time on record, they played for the same team but it was Long Robin's team that Newland was playing for.
 The match title was Long Robin's IX v.
 Hodsoll's X, and it was described as a "scratch match" arranged by the London Club.
 John and Adam Newland also played for Colchin's nine, as did both the Bryant brothers.
 Apart from most of the 19 names, nothing else is reported.
 All three Newland brothers played in a five-a-side match at the Artillery Ground on 6 July.
 The teams were Five of Slindon and Five of Dartford.
 Newland had issued a challenge through a notice in the Daily Advertiser that Slindon would play against "five of any parish in England".
 The stake of £20 was somewhat low in comparison with other matches of the time.
 The result is unknown.
 Three more of these challenge matches were played 8–15 July, one against Bromley and two against Hadlow.
 None of the results are known.